josefriasg/aequilibrium/README.md

 ## ASSUMPTIONS AND NOTES

+* Transformer type: The only available options for transformer types are A and D, for Autobots and Decepticons respectively.

 * Rank sort order: Transformers from a team will be sorted in descending order depending on their rank.
-This decision was made because it was the way that the provided example would generate the expected result
+This decision was made because it was the way that the provided example would generate the expected result.

 * Response battle: In the following cases, the program will return "None" as the winner of a battle and 0 survivors: